RainbowMiner/RainbowMiner/README.md

 - **AllowExtensions**: Allow renters to buy extensions for their rentals [default=1]
 - **AllowRentalDuringPause**: Allow rentals, even if the mining rig is in pause mode [default=0]
 - **PriceCurrencies**: List of accepted currencies (must contain BTC) [default=BTC]
-- **Title**: Title for autocreate, make sure it contains %algorithm% or %algorithmex% or %display%, and %rigid% (values will be substituted like that: %algorithm% with algorithm, %algorithmex% with algorithm plus coin info if needed, %coininfo% with eventual coin info, %display% with MRR specific display title, %rigid% with an unique rigid, %workername% with the workername, %type% with either CPU or GPU, %typecpu% with CPU or empty, %typegpu% with GPU or empty)";Description="Description for autocreate, %workername% will be substituted with rig's workername.
-Make sure you add [%workername%] (including the square brackets!) [default=%algorithmex% mining with RainbowMiner rig %rigid%]
+- **Title**: Title for autocreate, make sure it contains %algorithm% or %algorithmex% or %display%, and %rigid% (values will be substituted like that: %algorithm% with algorithm, %algorithmex% with algorithm plus coin info if needed, %coininfo% with eventual coin info, %display% with MRR specific display title, %rigid% with a unique rigid, %workername% with the workername, %type% with either CPU or GPU, %typecpu% with CPU or empty, %typegpu% with GPU or empty) [default=%algorithmex% mining with RainbowMiner rig %rigid%]
 - **Description**: Description for autocreate, %workername% will be substituted with rig's workername.
 Make sure you add [%workername%] (including the square brackets!) [default=Autostart mining with RainbowMiner (https://rbminer.net) on Windows.
 This rig is idle and will activate itself, as soon, as you rent it. [%workername%]]
 - **StartMessage**: Message, that will be sent to the renter at the start of the rental.
 See below for possible substitution variables.
 - **ExtensionMessageTime**: Send the ExtensionMessage to the renter, when the remaining rental time drops below this value (in seconds, verbose allowed, e.g. 1.5h = 1.5 hours, 30m = 30 minutes, set to 0 or empty to disable) [default=2h]
 - **ExtensionMessage**: Message, that will be sent to the renter, when remaining rental time drops below ExtensionMessageTime
 - **DiffMessageTime**: Send the DiffMessage to the renter, when the current difficulty stays out of the optimum difficulty for this time (in seconds, verbose allowed, e.g. 1.5h = 1.5 hours, 30m = 30 minutes, set to 0 or empty to disable) [default=15m]
-- **DiffMessageTolerancyPercent**: Allowed tolerancy above the maximum and below the minimum of the optimum difficulty (in percent, e.g. 15 means 15%) [default=15]
+- **DiffMessageTolerancyPercent**: Allowed tolerance above the maximum and below the minimum of the optimum difficulty (in percent, e.g. 15 means 15%) [default=15]
 - **DiffMessage**: Message, that will be sent to the renter, if the current difficulty stays out of the optimum difficulty for DiffMessageTime.
 See below for possible substitution variables.
 - **PoolOfflineTime**: time a renter's pools has to be offline, until it is temporary disabled and the pool offline message is sent (in seconds, verbose allowed, e.g. 1.5h = 1.5 hours, 30m = 30 minutes) [default=3m]
 - **PoolOfflineRetryTime**: time after which we will retry to connect to a disabled renter's pool (in seconds, verbose allowed, e.g. 1.5h = 1.5 hours, 30m = 30 minutes) [default=15m]
 - **PoolOfflineMessage**: Message, that will be sent to the renter, after a renter's pool has been offline for PoolOfflineTime
 - **ProfitAverageTime**: Enter the device profit moving average time period (Minute,Minute_5,Minute_10,Hour,Day,ThreeDay,Week), [default=Day]
 - **PauseBetweenRentals**: Disable rigs on MRR after a rental for some time (in seconds, verbose allowed, e.g. 1.5h = 1.5 hours, 30m = 30 minutes) [default=10m]
 - **EnableRecoveryMode**: if you have orphaned rigs due to empty description or if you have unintentionally removed the [%workername%] tag, set this to "1" and RainbowMiner will try to match all orphaned rigs to the unique rig titles and eventually recover the description.
-Since the recovery mode adds another pretty lengthy API call, make sure to disable (set "EnableRecoverMode" to "0"), after all rigs have been recovered. [default=0]
+Since the recovery mode adds another pretty lengthy API call, make sure to disable (set "EnableRecoveryMode" to "0"), after all rigs have been recovered. [default=0]

 ##### Substitution variables for StartMessage and DiffMessage:
 - %Algorithm%      = normalized algorithm name